Xsylum/JavaMaze/README.md

 ## Brief Class Description

-Maze.java: Creating a Maze designed with user input, presets, or partially-random layouts.
-MazeSimulator.java: Used to solve the maze, and output move combinations to reach the end.
+Maze.java: Creating a Maze designed with user input, presets, or partially-random layouts. \n MazeSimulator.java: Used to solve the maze, and output move combinations to reach the end.

 ## TO DO